AhmedElsayed03/Project/README.md

 Welcome to the E-Commerce demo project showcasing the usage of Razor Pages and Clean Architecture.
 This project facilitates managing clients, products, and their relationships using a structured architectural approach.

+## Disclaimer

+This project has two branches, master branch is a code without using asynchronous and the other branch (async) is a code using asynchronous.

 ## Entities

 1. **Client**: Represents a customer or user of the system.